Blog Mental Health Therapy What Is Vitamin K2 Good For? A Quick Guide For The Average Joe And Jane

 What Is Vitamin K2?

 Vitamin K is a fat-soluble vitamin, which means that it’s stored in your body’s fatty tissues and it can take a while for your body to get rid of it.
-There are two forms of vitamin K: K1 (phylloquinone) and K2 (menaquinones) (22).
-Both are important for your health, yet they have different functions.
+There are two forms of Vitamin K: K1 (phylloquinone) and K2 (menaquinones) (22).
+Both are important for your health, yet they have some differences.

 While K1 is found in leafy green vegetables and plant oils, K2 can be harder to come by.
-This is because K2 is mostly made by bacteria in the intestine, and is only found in a few animal products, such as cheese and eggs.
+This is because K2 is mostly made by bacteria in the intestine, and is only found in a few animal products and fermented foods, such as natto, cheese and egg yolks.

 What’s Vitamin K2 Good For?